nicodewet/mvnz/README.md

 ## Up & Running

+There are two main requirements to run this program on your local machine (in time a Docker image might be provided):

+1. JDK 22 (compatibility with earlier versions has not been confirmed)
+2. Either using the Maven Wrapper Script (recommended) or installing Maven

 If you want to get the application up and running on your machine, use the [Apache Maven Wrapper](https://maven.apache.org/wrapper/) and the scripts appropriate to your operating system.